apognu/gocal/README.md

 })
 ```

-If this callback returns an `error`, the usual method of parsin the timezone will be tried.
+If this callback returns an `error`, the usual method of parsing the timezone will be tried.
 If both those methods fail, the date and time will be considered UTC.

 ### Custom X-* properties